GSA/digitalgov.gov/content/news/2014/05/2014-05-20-introductory-call-for-the-disaster-apps-challenge.md

   * Explain the basis for meeting the challenge
   * Answer your questions

-NDU will also be joined by &#8220;socialpreneur,&#8221; Nelson Jacobsen, CEO, Random Hacks of Kindness and the chief architect and guru who guides and grows Altavoz, the entertainment distribution company he co-founded in 2011.
+NDU will also be joined by &#8220;socialpreneur,&#8221; Nelson Jacobsen, CEO, Random Hacks of Kindness and the chief architect and expert who guides and grows Altavoz, the entertainment distribution company he co-founded in 2011.

 DETAILS: